mcpcpc/mcpcpc.github.io/_posts/2020-12-05-bash-aliases.md

 Bash Command Aliases
 ====================

-A collection of my frequently used utilitiy aliases.
+A collection of my frequently used aliases.

 Navigation and Editting
 -----------------------